Tyler-Fernandez/M2.2Lab/README.md

 ## Changes

-I added a test that verifies the addition of two float values.
+Added a test that verifies the addition of two float values.

+Added a picture of myself, 5 CSS styles, and a few short facts about me.

+Changed helloWorld function to display an alert dialog box in addition to printing it to the console.